 How do you compare and classify a range of vehicles that some are from large serie factory series, and others are from small coach builders, building a unique bus?
 I simply grouped them on externally visible differences.
+This has its flaws, but it works.
+The thoughts behind them if you are interested:

 |11||Ludewig Wehrmachtsversion 1|